Katharine Jefferts Schori: Election as Presiding Bishop

 The Episcopal Church met in General Convention in Columbus, Ohio, in June 2006.
 Jefferts Schori was elected to serve a nine-year term as Presiding Bishop by the House of Bishops, on June 18, from among seven nominees on the fifth ballot with 95 of the 188 votes cast.
 The House of Deputies, consisting of deacons, priests and laity, overwhelmingly approved the House of Bishops' election later that day.
-Jefferts Schori was the first woman primate in the worldwide Anglican Communion and the 26th Presiding Bishop of the Episcopal Church.
+Jefferts Schori was the first woman primate in the worldwide Anglican Communion and the 26th presiding bishop of the Episcopal Church.

-Although Jefferts Schori's election was an indication of widespread support in the Episcopal Church in the United States for ordaining women to the historical episcopate, the Diocese of Fort Worth, which opposed women in holy orders, asked the Archbishop of Canterbury to be placed under the oversight of a different primate.
+Although Jefferts Schori's election was an indication of widespread support in the Episcopal Church in the United States for ordaining women to the historical episcopate, the Diocese of Fort Worth, which opposed women in holy orders, asked the archbishop of Canterbury to place the Diocese under the oversight of a different primate.
 As not all churches in the Anglican Communion uphold the ordination of women, the election of a woman as primate also proved controversial in some other provinces.

-At a news conference on June 18, 2006, the Presiding Bishop-elect articulated a willingness to work with conservatives.
+At a news conference on June 18, 2006, the presiding bishop–elect articulated a willingness to work with conservatives.
 She expressed her hope to lead the church in the reign of God, rooted in imagery from Isaiah and including such United Nations Millennium Development Goals as eradicating poverty and hunger: "The poor are fed, the Good News is preached, those who are ostracized and in prison are set free, the blind receive sight."

 Jefferts Schori became Presiding Bishop on November 1, 2006, and her investiture was held on November 4 at Washington National Cathedral.
 Her official seating was held the following day, also at the National Cathedral.

 Jefferts Schori was the 963rd bishop consecrated in the Episcopal Church.
 She was consecrated by Jerry A. Lamb, Bishop of Northern California; Robert Louis Ladehoff, Bishop of Oregon; and Carolyn Tanner Irish, Bishop of Utah.